Les Agnettes station: Passenger services

+Access

+Les Agnettes is accessible through an external building, including wheelchairs via the elevators.

 Station layout

 Platform

 Les Agnettes is a standard configuration station with two platforms separated by metro tracks.

 Bus connections

 The station is served by lines 178, 238 and 366 of the RATP Bus Network and, at night, by line N51 of the Noctilien bus network.

 Future

 The station could eventually (2030) offer a connection with the Grand Paris Express network.
 The Périphériques company is responsible for designing and building this new station.
 The platforms will be at a depth of 27 meters.
 Preparatory work began in July 2017.
 In this context, the buildings at 11-21 Rue des Agnettes, located at the site of the future Line 15 station, will be demolished.
 Construction of the station was to began after January 2019.